Conference: Performative & Experiential Translation – Meaning-Making through Language, Art and Media

 Throughout the workshop, we will explore the urge to “read” our environment and the temptation to make sense of intangible experiences, to translate.
 But we will also indulge in not knowing and in joyful uncertainty.

-If you’re interested in this workshop, please do read our blog entry about asemic writing.
+If you’re interested in this workshop, please do read our blog entry about asemic writing or our write-up of the first workshop.

 20 June 2021, Parco di Trenno, Milan, Italy